"Take a hike!" was once a phrase used to send someone on their way. Today, when you Go Great Lakes Bay in Pure Michigan, it's a friendly invitation.

 I'm partial, though, to the Ferguson Bayou Trail at the end of Curtis Road in Saginaw.
 It's from there that I hiked one memorable day with my dad and my young daughter.
 I have a black and white photo on my wall capturing their exchange as Elizabeth enlightened Grandpa on the fact that what he called Queen Anne's Lace was, in fact, actually wild carrot.
 It was a lovely day, made possible by the trail.

-When you're in Pure Michigan's Great Lakes Bay Region, with its cities, villages, forests and farmlands, its abundant wildlife and delightfully interwoven trails, you'll hear in your mind advice that's not the least bit unfriendly: "Take a hike!"
+When you Go Great Lakes Bay in Pure Michigan, with its cities, villages, forests, and farmlands, its abundant wildlife and delightfully interwoven trails, you'll hear in your mind advice that's not the least bit unfriendly: "Take a hike!"